 November: hits him in the face with the butt of her gun.
 He falls down.

 Boyd: "Treatment."
 It's "Would you like a treatment?"

 Paul: very woozy No, I'm good. passes out

 "I try to be my best."
 Astute viewers would have realized that "Stephen Kepler" was an Active when he talked about doing his best.

-The last few episodes have made a habit out of twisting these exchanges, beginning with Anthony/Victor's subversion of "Did I fall asleep?" and ending with this exchange, when Boyd becomes a doll.
+The last few episodes have made a habit out of twisting these exchanges, beginning with Anthony/Victor's "Did I fall asleep?" and ending with this exchange, when Boyd becomes a doll.